 Application and Admission

-A student must make formal application to the Nursing Program and make available transcripts and ACT scores by March 1, preceding the Fall Semester he/she plans to enter the Nursing Program.
+A student must make formal application to the Nursing Program and make available transcripts, TOEFL (if applicable), ACT, and TEAS scores by March 1 preceding the Fall Semester he/she plans to enter the Nursing Program.
 Students may request an application from the NEO Nursing Office by calling (918) 540-6316.
 Applications are also available on the Nursing Program's webpage.

 Prior to admission, all applicants must have completed high school or obtained a General Education Development (GED) certificate.
 Students who have a GED must complete a minimum of 12 credit hours of the required general education hours prior to making application to the program and complete an additional history course prior to graduation.
-Additionally, applicants must have removed academic deficiencies per Department of Nursing policy and completed one of the required biological science courses with a grade of "C" or above.
+Additionally, applicants must have removed academic deficiencies per Department of Nursing policy, have a minimum of a "C" in the required courses and have completed one of the required biological science courses with a grade of "C" or above.

 See Application for other information.